 - Tags: You can map multiple columns as tags.
-All the data stored in the column’s cells will be applied as customer tags, that you will be able to use to segment them in campaigns or filter NPS data.
+All the data stored in the column’s cells will be applied as customer tags that you will be able to use to segment them in campaigns or filter survey data.
 The cell can contain either a single keyword, or you can have an array of keywords, delimited by commas (each word will be applied as an individual tag to the customer).

 - Skip property: By default, the majority of your CSV columns will be mapped with this option.
 This means that no data from this column will be processed and imported/updated along with your customers.
 Feel free to use it if you want to skip one or more columns.

 - Custom property: If you can’t find a property that fits your needs, you can easily create a new, custom one.
 When selecting this option, you will be prompted a popup window asking you to give a name to the new property, and choose its type (text, number, date, or collection, which is recommended for an array of keywords).
 Once created, the property will store the data from the columns that it was mapped to, and you can use it to segment your audience in the campaigns.
 The next time you upload a CSV file, you will be able to select this property again.

 After you have mapped all the data, click Next to proceed with the last step.

 Here, you can decide how to manage duplicate records.
 A duplicate customer record is an email address previously imported to Retently and also present in the recently uploaded CSV file.

 There are two types of duplicate customers’ data that you can manage:

 1. Customer properties - If a customer in Retently already has a value in a specific property, for instance, “Country”, and in the current CSV file the customer has another country listed in this column, you can tell Retently to perform one of the following actions:

 - Skip update: Our system will ignore this property for duplicate customers, and they will stay in Retently with the old data.

 - Overwrite with data from CSV: The data in the property will be updated to match the CSV file.